DEIB-GECO/RGMQL/README.md

 - [vignettes/RGMQL-vignette.html](vignettes/RGMQL-vignette.html) vignettes in html
 - [vignettes/bibliography.bib](vignettes/bibliography.bib) the bibliographic file with list of references used in vignettes
 - [vignettes/american-medical-association-no-et-al.csl](vignettes/american-medical-association-no-et-al.csl) the citation style language used in vignettes
-- [DESCRIPTION](DESCRIPTION) this file stores important/mandatory metadata about RGMQL package.
+- [DESCRIPTION](DESCRIPTION) this file stores important/mandatory metadata about RGMQL package
-- [NAMESPACE](NAMESPACE) this file makes your packages self-contained, ensuring that other packages do not interfere with your code, that your code does not interfere with other packages, and that your package works regardless of the environment in which it is running.
+- [NAMESPACE](NAMESPACE) this file makes your packages self-contained, ensuring that other packages do not interfere with your code, that your code does not interfere with other packages, and that your package works regardless of the environment in which it is running
 - [README](README.md) the current file